gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 /// Adds a price offer to the item.
 ///
 /// Requirements:
-/// * NFT item must exists and be listed on the marketplace.
+/// * NFT items must exist and be listed on the marketplace.
 /// * There must be no ongoing auction on the item.
 /// * If a user makes an offer in native Gear value, then he must attach a value equal to the price indicated in the arguments.
 /// * If a user makes an offer in fungible tokens then he must have  enough tokens in the fungible token contract.